Selecting the yarn

 After deciding on the design, travel to the mill to select the yarn from the yarn store.

-Once the yarn is collected and back at the shed, the yarn is organised into the correct order for warping.
+Once the yarn is collected and back at the shed, the yarn is organized into the correct order for warping.
 The yarn is loaded onto the wooden creel to start the warping process.

 The yarn is removed from the sectional waping machine and wound onto the beam.
 Once complete the beam is transported to the loom shed.